IrishBruseForks/Final-Year-Project/Documentation/IdeaOutline.md

 - **Distributed Bot Management:** Micro service architecture for the bots, each bot would run in it's own container in the cloud.
 - **Database Storage Technologies:**
   - **DynamoDB:** (NoSQL) DynamoDB is being discussed to be used as it is an industry standard and a new technology.
   - **MySQL:** MySQL is also being discussed to be used as it is also vastly used and recognised in industry.
-Can also be run locally compared to DynamoDB.
+  - **MongoDB:** Document based database good choice for large amounts of text based data

 ### User Interactions and functionality